 b. they can inform their friends about your offer.

-So, what I strongly recommend is to create an e-mail dedicated to your previous customers about Mini-Sessions.
+So, I strongly recommend creating an e-mail dedicated to your previous customers about Mini-Sessions.

-If you don’t use (yet!) an e-mail software it’s high time to start.
+If you don’t (yet!) use e-mail software, it’s high time to start.
 Here is a list of systems that might be useful:

 Visualization is the key to success in sales.

 It can be done on multiple levels, i.e., you can use visual language when you talk via phone to people about products that they’ll get.
 But, these days it might not be enough…

 Now you can go to a totally new level and actually show them mockups with your photos on the actual products.